featurist/invertism/README.md

 A dependency inversion utility for JavaScript.

-Use invertism for [partial appliction](http://en.wikipedia.org/wiki/Partial_application) of constructors and other functions, where arguments are injected from on a set of named services.
+Use invertism to inject arguments into constructors and other functions, from a set of named services.

 ## Install